rambly/ZeldaClassic-zscript-docs/2.53.2/docs/link.md

 ---

-## Controller/Input Booleans
+## Input Variables

-### Input Functions
+### Link->Input* Booleans

+!!! hint
-The following Input* boolean values return true if the player is pressing the corresponding button, analog stick, or key.
+	The following Input\* boolean values return true if the player is pressing the corresponding button, analog stick, or key.
 Writing to this variable simulates the press or release of that referenced button, analog stick, or key.

 bool InputStart
 :	* ZASM Instruction: `INPUTSTART`